 When failing back, it is useful for StorageServer and MirrorServer data to be synchronised.
-If they are not, integrity checks may occur, and data may be resent from the backup client.
+If they are not, integrity checks may occur, and data may be resent from the Agent.
 To ensure synchronisation, it’s best to block backups for a short period to allow mirroring to complete.
 To block backups, open the Console in the Account Management view.
-Make sure that the Group Is Disabled checkbox in the Expiry tab is ticked for each backup group.
+Make sure that the Group Is Disabled checkbox in the Expiry tab is ticked for each Group.

 1. Wait for mirroring to complete.

 2. Navigate to Storage Platform Configuration view in the Console.
 Select each promoted MirrorServer in turn, and for each, disable mirroring to the demoted StorageServer.

 3. Right-click each demoted StorageServer and select Delete.

 Note: Read the prompts carefully to avoid the accidental deletion of a backup account.
 If you click Yes accidentally, please contact Support for assistance.)

 4. On the promoted MirrorServer, stop the StorageServer service.
 Note the first eight characters of the ServerGUID from the Settings.xml file.
 You will need this as a one-time password when re-adding the MirrorServer.